prometheus/blackbox_exporter/README.md

 ## Prometheus Configuration

-Blackbox exporter implements the multi-target exporter pattern, so we advice to read the guide [Understanding and using the multi-target exporter pattern ](https://prometheus.io/docs/guides/multi-target-exporter/) to get the general idea about the configuration.
+Blackbox exporter implements the multi-target exporter pattern, so we advise to read the guide [Understanding and using the multi-target exporter pattern ](https://prometheus.io/docs/guides/multi-target-exporter/) to get the general idea about the configuration.